legendarycode3/31-days-Of-reactjs-course/README.md

 In Reactjs, props (short for properties) are a mechanism for passing data from a parent component down to a child component.
- They are essentially arguments passed to components, Every “component function”, gets one parameter called props. </br>
+ They are essentially arguments passed to components, much like function arguments in JavaScript or attributes in HTML. </br>
+Every “component function”, gets one parameter called props. </br>
 The “props”  parameter is an object and it will contain all the attributes that we give to any component.  </br>
 Props, is the short form for properties. </br>